 Aircraft should expect to be cleared to Pearce initially at A130, routing via the 40TAC arc to the Mullaloo Lane.
-Track shortening through Perth CTA via the "Quokka Release' may be available over water at or above 9000FT.
+Track shortening through Perth CTA via the "Quokka Release' will normally be available over water between 9000FT and A130 depending on other traffic.